Rules are subject to change. Final rules including any final revisions will be distributed at the Captains Meeting, Wednesday, July 10th, 2019.

 Boats docked at the Wharf Marina may depart behind the tournament pace boats (VHF 72) at 11:01 am Thursday, July 11th.
 Boats docked elsewhere in Orange Beach may depart through Mobile Pass or Perdido Pass after the pace boats and Tournament fleet.
 All tournament boats must depart through either Mobile Pass or Perdido Pass behind the pace boats.
 Fishing is allowed from time of departure until return on Saturday, July 13th.

 Note: Boat speed will be set by the pace boats in order to minimize the potential for damaging boat wakes.
-Boats departing after the pace boats have already left the Wharf will be required to operate in slow/no wake mode until reaching open Mobile Pass to the West or Perdido Pass to the east.
+Boats departing after the pace boats have already left the Wharf will be required to operate in slow/no wake mode until reaching open Mobile Bay to the West or Perdido Pass to the east.

 IMPORTANT!
 All tournament boats must return to the Wharf weigh-in through Mobile Pass and will be confirmed by tournament spotters at the official demarcation line between ICW markers #103 & #104 Sailboat Bay.
 BOATS MUST BE INSIDE DEMARCATION LINE BY 6PM SATURDAY EVENING.